Distractions can prevent you from fully reaching your goals if you let them.

 5. Am I undervalued?

-In a perfect world, there would be a formula that could calculate your involvement and value to a company to formulate an accurate compensation rate.
-Our world isn’t quite so perfect, so you might fear that working your butt off won’t result in proper valuation of your services.
-But you can’t let yourself drown in that worry.
-It will hurt your performance, and you’ll enjoy work a lot less.
-If your work is taken for granted where you are, then speak openly with your leadership team or look for another company that will truly appreciate your unique skills.
+In an ideal world, to formulate an accurate compensation rate, there would be a formula that could calculate your involvement and value to a company.
+Our world is not so perfect, so you might be afraid that the proper valuation of your services will not result from working your ass apart.
+But in that concern, you can’t let yourself drown.
+It’s going to hurt your performance and you’re going to enjoy much less work.
+If your work is taken for granted where you are, then talk to your leadership team freely or look for another company that will really appreciate your unique abilities.

 6. Will competitors destroy my business?

-It’s safe to say that some competitors will stop at nothing to ruin your business.
+It is safe to say that certain competitors will stop at nothing to destroy your business.
 You don’t have to sit and watch a competitor destroy your business with underhanded tactics.
 You can take action either proactively (before a competitor’s attack) or reactively.

 7. Am I appreciated?

-A work culture that focuses on who gets credit for what is toxic.
-Worrying about drawing attention to yourself and your work hurts more than it helps.
-You’ll be less productive and feel less satisfied with your work.
-Accept the fact that you will encounter nepotism or unfairness in your career, but don’t fret over it.
-It will only detract from your personal performance.
-It’s better to focus on consistently delivering work that meets your own standards.
+A work culture that tends to focus on who gets credit for toxic things.
+It hurts more than it helps to worry about drawing attention to yourself and your work.
+You will be less productive and feel less satisfied with your work.
+Accept the fact that in your career you will encounter favoritism or injustice, but don’t worry about it.
+It’s only going to diminish your personal performance.
+Focusing on delivering work consistently that meets your own standards is better.